HFrajacomo/Draconic-Revolution/SOPs/add_new_audio.md

 Getting new files into the project isn't a mindless effort.
 In order to maintain quality and functionality, a few steps must be followed and a few rules must be kept in mind.

 ### Rules
-1. Files must be .mp3
+1. Files must be .ogg
 2. The sound/music must be reviewed and approved by the Audio Director person
 3. Music must be unique or properly licensed
 4. Sounds must be unique, properly licensed or an altered enough version of another sound